LyuxuanChen/Self-Balancing-Robot-MPC-ML-PID/README.md

 The exact function arguments, Simulink block parameters, and model dependencies should be documented after the files are uploaded and checked.
 Do not commit any private paths, local machine-specific settings, credentials, or proprietary toolbox files.

-## Reproducing the paper

-The manuscript is self-contained.
-Upload `outputs/MPC_PID_Overleaf.zip` to Overleaf using **New Project → Upload Project**, open `main.tex`, add author information, and compile with pdfLaTeX or XeLaTeX.
-The repository includes the figures, tables, bibliography, and processed data needed for compilation; it does not require external downloads or code execution to build the paper.

 ## Limitations and responsible use